-Veritas has generous donors who continued to support our ministry this past financial year.
-Our board and their families set an example by providing more than 20% of all donations received by the VCI network of colleges.
+Veritas has generous donors who continued to support our ministry this last financial year.
+Our board and their families set an example by providing more than 35% of all donations received by the VCI network of colleges.
 Our charity's main revenue stream was generated by donations and grants received from our global donor base of churches and individuals, as well as Christian foundations that partner with us to fund the training activities.
 Income generated from training activities in the past financial year was higher than the previous financial year but it represents only about 8% of our total income.
-The donations received for general & restricted use in the United Kingdom were lower than prior years.
 However, globally we received sufficient donations & grants that supported our work for which we are very grateful.
-In September 2017 a number of key leaders in our ministry attended a fundraising training project in South Africa.
+In September 2017 a number of key national leaders in our ministry attended a fundraising training project in South Africa.
 This training project has already brought more ownership and accountability to regions.
 Our long term goal is to see local Veritas staff, churches and volunteers raising more support within their own countries.
-A key benefit of Veritas continues to be the number of more than 600 volunteer facilitators who are involved in the charity.
+A key benefit for Veritas continues to be the large number of volunteer facilitators who are involved in the charity.
 The approach to serve networks of churches and organisations, leads to many of them making their facilities and staff available to run the training.
 This approach to training helps to make for a very cost effective charity.
+Our CEO serves as a volunteer.